A----/highcharts-export-clientside/README.md

 * you don't want to set an export server up;
 * you think it's 2015 and FFS, _browsers should be able to do that_.

+Additionally, it provides a common interface between the official export module and `export-csv`.

 ## Build / Install

 Dependencies are not shipped, so you'll have to do the following: